*EXCLUSIVE* Sean's interview with Twitter CEO Jack Dorsey

 If you follow someone on Twitter, you're going to see them in your timeline.

-Now we do uh rank the timeline for relevance, so it might take some scrolling to see everything.
+So it might take some scrolling to see everything.

 But you can also turn that ranking off in the settings so you can see everything in recency order.

-Let's start with people that are calling for some type of violence of any kind or threatening violence against an inju individual.
+Let's start with people that are calling for some type of violence of any kind or threatening violence against an individual.

 I think that would probably be an easy, we're not going to allow that, right?

-Yes, that that is much easier.
+Yes, that is much easier.

-What if somebody now it gets more nuanced?
+What if somebody, now it gets more nuanced?

 Oh, I wish somebody would just punch Hannity in the face.